 One of the key issues in this ongoing labour struggle has been the concept of workplace democracy; that workers have a greater say in determining their work conditions and benefits.
 This new agreement gives workers in any given workplace the right to establish a full time work week of 36 hours, whether in shortening each work day slightly or by making Fridays half days, for example.
-This will, however, entail giving up your paid coffee breaks.
+For Efling workers, this will, however, entail giving up your paid coffee breaks.

 Arbitration in Iceland often, although not always, involves government participation as well, and this particular agreement sees the Icelandic government playing an active role.

 First, those in the bottom step of Iceland’s three-step tax system will receive some mild relief in the form of an extra 10,000 ISK per month in disposable income.
 The government has also pledged to devote 2 billion ISK from 2020 to 2022 to the creation of some 1,800 apartments, which the government will work closely with real estate actors in helping young people especially to be able to purchase.

 In addition, parental leave will be extended from 9 months to ten months at the start of 2020 and then to a whole year at the start of 2021.